About consciousness

 What could an explanation of the “hard problem” look like?

 We can only hope to explain concepts in terms of other concepts and their relationships.
-At each point in time we have to accept a certain lowest level of explanation and intuition accompanied with a theory that helps us predict event and experiments.
+At each point in time we have to accept a certain lowest level of explanation and intuition accompanied with a theory that helps us predict events and experiments.
 We refine our intuitions and theories over time.
 When intuition is hard to find, like for the concept spin in quantum mechanics, we construct analogies or accept that the concept remains unintuitive as long as our theories are consistent.
+After a while we may confuse our model of something with the thing itself.
+We may for instance think that a red car is actually red whereas the redness only exists in our model of the car.

-There is probably no ultimate explanation and we don’t want to have infinite recursion so we have to stop somewhere and accept the lowest level concepts as “axioms”.
+There is probably no ultimate explanation of anything and we don’t want to have infinite recursion so we have to stop somewhere and accept the lowest level concepts as “axioms”.

 Just because we currently can’t explain the subjective nature of subjective mental states, we shoudn’t be discouraged to try to explain other aspects of it and design experiments to verify or falsify those explanations.
 We can include subjective mental states in our theories such as the active inference framework without understanding their ultimate nature, just like we have included spin in quantum mechanics and can do very accurate calculations without knowing its ultimate nature.